HUIJZER.XYZ

 ubuntu-22.04:docker://ghcr.io/catthehacker/ubuntu:act-22.04

 This label specifies to which workflows the runner will respond.
+If you want to change this label later, you can modify it in data/.runner.
 In this case, it will respond to ubuntu-22.04 workflows with a ghcr.io/catthehacker/ubuntu:act-22.04 container.
 This is a 1.2 GB container with a lot of pre-installed software.
 It's not as feature-full as the GitHub runners, but those are about 20 GB in size, so this is a good compromise.
 See nektos/act for more information about the available containers.

 The runner should now be visible at